Exciting. Dynamic. Malleable.

 For instance, if a startup's primary goal is rapid expansion, data can help identify candidates with experience in scaling businesses.

-5 Best Practices to Inculcate Data-driven Hiring in the US
+5 Best Practices to Inculcate Data-driven Hiring in the U.S.

 1. Predictive Analytics for Candidate Screening